elixir-lang/elixir-lang.github.com/getting-started/mix-otp/dependencies-and-umbrella-projects.markdown

 If the repository is private though, you may need to specify the private URL `git@github.com:YOUR_ACCOUNT/kv.git`.
 In any case, Mix will be able to fetch it for you as long as you have the proper credentials.

-Using git dependencies for internal dependencies is somewhat discouraged in Elixir.
+Using Git repositories for internal dependencies is somewhat discouraged in Elixir.
 Remember that the runtime and the Elixir ecosystem already provide the concept of applications.
 As such, we expect you to frequently break your code into applications that can be organized logically, even within a single project.

-However, if you push every application as a separate project to a git repository, your projects may become very hard to maintain as you will spend a lot of time managing those git repositories rather than writing your code.
+However, if you push every application as a separate project to a Git repository, your projects may become very hard to maintain as you will spend a lot of time managing those Git repositories rather than writing your code.

 For this reason, Mix supports "umbrella projects".
 Umbrella projects are used to build applications that run together in a single repository.
 That is exactly the style we are going to explore in the next sections.